Course - Current topics in Auditing - BMRR4055

 Learning methods and activities

 Various forms of work and learning activities will be used, with a combination of lectures, own work with literature and other sources, and mandatory activity / participation in group work and seminars.
 The course is suitable for students who participate in learning activities on campus, and it is necessary to participate in mandatory activities on campus, to be allowed to sit for the exam.
 There will be 1 mandatory activity in the course, which consists of several sub-activities, including participation in prepared presentations and discussions.
 Dates for and more detailed requirements for mandatory participation will be announced early in the teaching semester.
-Language: English.
-However, a few lectures and some material will be in Norwegian.
+The language of instruction is English.

 Compulsory assignments